Kaxlow/dsa-gp2-books-analysis/README.md

 The code is configured to analyze the book "Pride and Prejudice".
 To execute the code and view the results of the book analysis, run the `FinalReport.ipynb` file.

 The source code is located in `src/book_analysis`.
+It consists of the text preprocessing function in `textpreprocessing.py` and the text analysis class and methods in `textanalysis.py`.

-A test script is also available at `test/txtanalysis_test.py`.
+The test script is available at `test/txtanalysis_test.py`.